gabrielcjr/blockhub-api/README.md

 To activate token requirement, just remove the comment from this notation from *.controller.ts of projects, associates, and executions.

+## For Further implementations

+This project is using PostgreSQL instead of MongoDB as suggested.

+I couldn't implement the logic behind the limitation of one associate assigned for one project at a time, but I want to learn more to add value to future projects.

+## Enjoy!

 ## License

 Nest is [MIT licensed](LICENSE).